, brother to Charles II

 Battle of Killiecrankie

-This battle was fought between the Jacobites and the Scottish Government army.
+This battle was fought between the Jacobite Movement and the Scottish Government army.
 Although Dundee was killed and Jacobite losses were large, the Jacobites won the battle.
-However, those that survived were unable to mount further resistance to the rule of William and Mary.
+However, those that survived were unable to mount further resistance to the rule of King William III

 1689 (21st August)